-We will provide financial assistance and leave to support your professional qualification and help you meet your career aspirations.
+We will provide financial assistance and study leave to support your professional qualification and help you meet your career aspirations.

 To apply for the graduate program you will need to meet the following eligibility criteria:

-- be an Australian or New Zealand Citizen, or Australian or New Zealand Permanent Resident.
+- Be an Australian or New Zealand Citizen, or Australian or New Zealand Permanent Resident.

 Remember to list any casual or part-time roles you have had over the course of your studies in your CV, regardless of whether it is related to your area of study or the role you are applying for.
+We value diverse experiences.
 Also include any volunteer or community activity you participated in, and ensure your references are relevant to your most recent work experience or voluntary work.

 Our graduate selection process begins with an online application.
 We’ll ask you to submit your Curriculum Vitae and academic transcript by the closing date.
 A one-page cover letter is optional.

 Once we receive your application, we follow a recruitment process that’s designed to be thorough and fair to every candidate.
 The key stages are:

 - employment reference checks and background checking.

 If you live interstate, we are happy to offer an online assessment centre and interview at those stages.
 We also provide support and assistance to relocate interstate to begin the program if selected.

 We receive a large number of applications for our graduate program each year, and we endeavour to update you promptly on your application’s progress.
 We target selecting our graduates within 2 months of the application close date.